StackableRegiments/analyticalmetlx/README.md

 ## Description

-This project provides the primary MeTL server.
-It provides the server-rendered low-interaction metlviewer product, the high interaction comet-enabled javascript product (available at /board), and endpoints for the native windows client to connect.
-This is developed in scala, and deploys as a WAR directly into a java web container.
+This project provides the primary MeTL server, the high interaction comet-enabled javascript product (available at `/board`).
+This is developed in Scala, and deploys as a WAR directly into a Java web container.
 We've been using Jetty.

 ## Run